 In the event that wastewater is to be treated on site, an on-site wastewater treatment and disposal system is to be selected, sited and installed in accordance with the EPA Publication 891: Code of practice - onsite wastewater management to the satisfaction of the responsible authority.

-Access routes are to be designed to maintain access to turbines and associated infrastructure with flood depths below 300 mm during construction and maintenance operations.
+Access routes are to be designed to maintain access to turbines and associated infrastructure with 1% Annual Exceedance Probability (AEP) flood depths below 300 mm during construction and maintenance operations.

 Salinity Assessment Report and Management Plan